 Required Documents & Proof of Residence

-To enroll in SDPC, a student must reside in Pickens County with his or her parent or legal guardian and provide the following three required documents:
+To enroll in SDPC, a student must reside in Pickens County with his or her parent or legal guardian and provide the following four required documents:

 A copy of the student's state-issued birth certificate must be provided to the school at the time of enrollment.
 Hospital birth reports are not acceptable.
 If necessary, duplicate birth certificates can be obtained from local county health departments or the South Carolina Department of Health and Environmental Control, Vital Records and Public Health Statistics Division at 2600 Bull Street, Columbia, South Carolina, 29201 or from a similar agency in the state of the child's birth.